secretGeek/today-i-learned-staging/html/expando_accordian_with_html.md

 </details>

-## Consider "::before" and "::after" pseudo elements...
+## Consider "::before" and "::after" pseudo elements

 This article [A (terrible?) way to do footnotes in HTML](https://shkspr.mobi/blog/2020/12/a-terrible-way-to-do-footnotes-in-html/) includes some before/after pseudo elements... in some cases that might be a useful idea.